-The premotor cortex and inferior parietal lobule, related to motor cognition, are stimulated during MI.
-Movement implementation and core motor learning mechanisms are linked in this way.
-Imagination and motor execution are, however, highly dependent on task complexity4.
-MI also provides the basis for brain-computer interface development for physically disabled persons, leading to more precise movement execution.
+motor execution are, however, highly dependent on task complexity4.
+MI also provides the basis for braincomputer interface development for physically disabled persons, leading to more precise movement execution.
 MI can be contradictory, depending on how a task or rehearsal is linked with visual, acoustic, somatosensory and balanced perceptions and sensations5.

-In Rehabilitation, the advantage of MI is that it gives freedom of movement capabilities, no chance of physical harm, limited financial costs, increased compliance, and no equipment requirement.
+In rehabilitation, the advantage of MI is that it gives freedom of movement capabilities, no chance of physical harm, limited financial costs, increased compliance, and no equipment requirement.
 In addition, MI also target many motor (for example, range of motion) and non-motor tasks that are cognitive and sensory (for example, self-confidence, pain and motivation) related to performance.
 MI technique provides various delivery opportunities to physiotherapists virtually, physically and remotely.
-So this technique is more relevant to many PD communities, including underserved and remote ones, thus targeting gaps and future directions documented by previous studies6.
-The primary motor cortex (M1) processes MI tasks and motor actions, as do the premotor, supplementary, and parietal motor cortexes7.
+So, this technique is more relevant to many PD communities, including underserved and remote ones, thus targeting gaps and future directions documented by previous studies6.
+The primary motor cortex (M1) processes MI tasks and motor actions, as do the supplementary, and parietal motor premotor, cortexes7.
 The goal of MI is to imagine that movements or muscles are being activated or moved without actually moving or starting them.
-In many neurological disorders affecting motor recognition and execution, MI is highly effective at improving motor skills8.
+In many neurological disorders affecting motor recognition and execution, MI is highly effective at improving motor skills8 during activities of daily living.

-Our hands and eyes mostly move in a coordinated manner in the execution of particular movements during activities of daily living.
 The study depicted that the presence of visual data while performing purposeful actions adds to endpoint consistency and accuracy.
-Eye movements while executing of aimed task during9.
+Eye movements while executing the aimed task9.
 It has been shown that MI training sessions increase performance in terms of speed, performance accuracy, muscle strength, movement dynamics, and motor skill performance10.